tedorellana/learning/SAA-C03.md

 ### Patch Manager ###
 The primary focus of Patch Manager, a capability of AWS Systems Manager, is on installing operating systems security-related updates on managed nodes.
 By default, Patch Manager doesn't install all available patches, but rather a smaller set of patches focused on security.
 (Ref https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-selection.html)

+### Identifying and resolving drift ###
+Is a regular operations task for AWS Control Tower management account administrators.
+Resolving drift helps to ensure your compliance with governance requirements.
+When you create your landing zone, the landing zone and all the organizational units (OUs), accounts, and resources are compliant with the governance rules enforced by your chosen controls.
+As you and your organization members use the landing zone, changes in this compliance status may occur.
+Some changes may be accidental, and some may be made intentionally to respond to time-sensitive operational events.
+Drift detection assists you in identifying resources that need changes or configuration updates to resolve the drift.

+### Signed URL ###
+Includes additional information, for example, an expiration date and time, that gives you more control over access to your content.
+This additional information appears in a policy statement, which is based on either a canned policy or a custom policy.

 ---

 # Dash boards #